tibs/why-I-quite-like-Ruby/why-i-quite-like-ruby.rst

 Values or methods?
 ------------------

-I love the fact that you can start with a value in a method:
+I love the fact that you can start with a value:

 .. code:: Python